-The following information about the DPH WIC Dietetic Internship Program is available to prospective interns on the website located at dph.georgia.gov/dietetic-internship
+The following information about the DPH WIC Dietetic Internship is available to prospective interns on the website located at dph.georgia.gov/dietetic-internship

-- Description of the program, including mission, goals and objectives that will be monitored for program effectiveness - A statement of program outcomes data are available on request - Description of how the program fits into the credentialing process to be a registered dietitian and state certification/licensure for dietitians, if applicable - Cost to interns, such as estimated expenses for travel, housing, books, liability insurance, medical exams, uniforms and other program-specific costs, in addition to application fees and tuition

-- Accreditation status, including the full name, address, and phone number of ACEND - Admission requirements for all pathways and options for which the program is accredited - Academic and program calendar or schedule - Graduation and program completion requirements for all pathways and options for which the program is accredited
+- Description of the internship, including mission, goals and objectives that will be monitored for internship effectiveness - A statement of internship outcomes data is available on request. - Description of how the internship fits into the credentialing process to be a registered dietitian and state certification/licensure for dietitians, if applicable - Cost to interns, such as estimated expenses for travel, housing, books, liability insurance, medical exams, uniforms, and other internship-specific costs, in addition to application fees and tuition - Accreditation status, including the full name, address, and phone number of ACEND - Admission requirements for all pathways and options for which the internship is accredited - Academic and internship calendar or schedule - Graduation and internship completion requirements for all pathways and options for which the internship is accredited

-Criteria for Application to the Program
+Criteria for Application to the Internship

-The DPH WIC Dietetic Internship Program has established eligibility criteria for admission to the program.
+The DPH WIC Dietetic Internship has established eligibility criteria for admission to the internship.